-Many people use medicines or remedies that are not part of the traditional medical treatment prescribed by their healthcare provider.
-Using this type of alternative therapy along with traditional treatments is called complementary medicine.
-Alternative remedies can include herbal medicines, vitamins, and folk remedies.
+Many people use medicines or remedies that are not part of the prescription medications prescribed by their healthcare provider.
+Alternative medicine refers to remedies used in place of conventional medicine.
+Using alternative therapy together with prescribed treatments is called complementary medicine.
+Alternative remedies can include herbal medicines, vitamins, supplements, and folk remedies.

 Safety and Side Effects

 People often feel more comfortable taking herbal remedies, thinking that because these products are "natural," they are safe.
-But, herbal treatments can affect the body just like traditional drugs.
-This means that they can either add to or work against the effects of traditional drugs prescribed by a healthcare professional.
-Even when used by themselves, herbal preparations can also be unsafe and cause complications or dangerous effects.
-When people are taking herbal products along with other medications, possible side effects can be difficult to anticipate.
+But, herbal products can affect the body just like prescription drugs.
+This means that they can either add to or work against the effects of medications prescribed by a healthcare provider.
+Even when used by themselves, herbal products can be dangerous, causing complications or side effects.
+When people are using herbal products along with other medications, side effects can be difficult to predict.
 This is especially serious for older people, because of how people’s bodies change with age.

-Another common mistaken belief is that taking large doses of vitamins or minerals is safe.
-This is not always the case.
+Another common mistaken belief is that taking large doses of vitamins, minerals or supplements is safe.
+This is not always true.
 For example, large doses of vitamin A can worsen bone health.
-Large doses of vitamin B6 can affect nerves and cause a painful condition called peripheral neuropathy.
-Taking extra vitamins has not been found to be helpful for most older adults, except in certain cases under the care of a healthcare professional.
+Large doses of vitamin B6 can cause nerve pain called peripheral neuropathy.
+Taking extra vitamins is not helpful for most older adults, except in certain cases under the care of a healthcare provider.

-Some companies produce high-quality preparations, but others have poor quality control or unsanitary conditions.
-Therefore, the dosing and purity of herbal products is not straightforward.
-This also increases the possibility of side effects.
+Some companies produce high-quality products, but others may have poor quality control or unclean conditions.
+Therefore, the amount and quality of herbal products are not reliable.
+This also increases the chances of side effects.

-Always tell your healthcare provider about all medications you are taking, including any over-the-counter (OTC) remedies and alternative therapies.
-Again, this is because many OTC products and alternative therapies can interact with or change the effects of many prescription medications.
+Always tell your healthcare provider about all medications you are using, including any OTC medications and alternative therapies.
+Again, this is because many OTC products and alternative therapies can interact with many prescription medications and cause side effects, even when used alone.
 Some of these interactions or side effects can be serious and even life-threatening.

 Using Alternative Therapies Safely

 Research continues on the role of many alternative therapies, and some have been found to be effective in certain settings.
-It is important to keep in mind that so far most studies have included very few older adults.
-An example of an alternative therapy that has been found to be effective for some patients is medical marijuana.
-Medical marijuana is approved by the FDA for treatment of nausea and vomiting in patients undergoing chemotherapy, and there is some evidence that medical marijuana can help with pain and stiffness in patients who have multiple sclerosis.
-But frail older adults are especially vulnerable to common side effects of medical marijuana, such as dizziness, disorientation, confusion, loss of balance, fatigue, drowsiness, and hallucinations.
+It is important to keep in mind that so far, very few studies include older adults.
+An example of an alternative therapy that has been found to help some patients is medical marijuana.
+Active ingredients in medical marijuana are approved by the FDA as prescription medication to treat nausea and vomiting in patients receiving chemotherapy.
+However, medical marijuana does not have any FDA approved uses and comes with many dangerous side effects.
+Frail older adults are especially at risk for common side effects of medical marijuana, such as dizziness, disorientation, confusion, loss of balance, fatigue, drowsiness, and hallucinations.

 No matter what alternative therapy you are considering, your healthcare provider can help you sort through the many issues and help you decide which treatments are best for you.